-Gaffe, with an e, means (1) a clumsy social error, (2) a faux pas, or (3) a blatant mistake or misjudgment.
-The far less common gaff, without the e, means a large iron hook attached to a pole or handle and used to catch large fish.
-In British English, gaff also means a disreputable music hall or theater.
+Gaffe, with an e, refers to (1) a clumsy social error, (2) a faux pas, or (3) a blatant mistake or misjudgment.
+The far less common gaff, without the e, has several definitions related to fishing and sailing, and it also bears the sense a disreputable music hall or theater, which is used primarily in British English.

 Examples